AnimalLogic/AL_omx/docs/source/getting_started/cookbook.rst

     print("basic functor for camera:", omx.XNode("perspShape").bestFn())

-Stringfication
+Stringification
 -------------------
-:class:`AL.omx.XNode` and :class:`AL.omx.XPlug` both support stringfication, when used in ``print()`` or logger, it will be converted to a nice-formed string.
+:class:`AL.omx.XNode` and :class:`AL.omx.XPlug` both support stringification, when used in ``print()`` or logger, it will be converted to a nice-formed string.

 .. code:: python